ONLINE LEARNING & ACCESS TO DEVICES (& THER RESOURCES FOR LIVE LESSONS)

 Nursery to Year 2 - No devices are allocated on an indvidual pupil basis in school and therefore we do not have the same number of devices to run a loan scheme for these age groups.
 We will try and support as many families regarding getting online and using different devices.
 Our commitment to online learning is tremendous and would appreciate you doing all you can for all children to get online.

 During the summer holidays we have been escalating our ability to deploy devices to children both in school and into homes.
 We now have a significant number of devices and will be operating 2 schemes:

 - Social Worker – those children with an allocated social worker will be loaned at no cost a laptop via the DfE/local authority scheme for the year.

-- Universal Loan Scheme for All – a loan scheme with a £30 non-returnable annual deposit that the parents of all children can access, in a priority order.
+- Universal Loan Scheme for All – a loan scheme with a £30 non-returnable annual deposit that the parents of all children can access.
 Please see website for information on how this scheme works, an online form and payment instructions.